 29,700 megawatt hours supplied each year

-Equivalent annual energy needs of 8,300 homes
+Equivalent annual energy needs of up to 7,300 homes

 Small electric cabins will be located amongst the panels and these will be accessed by a network of crushed stone track which will run through the site.
 All of the panels will be surrounded by a deer fencing to protect the equipment from large animals entering the site.
 CCTV cameras will be located periodically around the site perimeter for security.